-Net cash used in investing activities was \$0.3 million, \$0.3 million and \$0.1 million for the years ended December 31, 2017, 2016 and 2015, respectively.
+Net cash used in investing activities was \$0.7 million, \$0.3 million and \$0.3 million for the years ended December 31, 2018, 2017 and 2016, respectively.

-Net cash used in investing activities represented purchases of property and equipment, primarily associated with laboratory equipment and build out costs for new office space.
+Net cash used in investing activities represented purchases of property and equipment, primarily associated with laboratory equipment and leasehold improvements for new office space.